pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 [eFPS - Exterior FPS boost](https://www.nexusmods.com/skyrimspecialedition/mods/54907)

 ## OpenComposite
-[Skyrim VR OpenComposite Fixes Custom Build](https://www.nexusmods.com/skyrimspecialedition/mods/85389): (Optional) It improves performance for the OpenXR devices such as Meta Quest by skipping SteamVR(OpenVR) layer.
+[Skyrim VR OpenComposite Fixes Custom Build](https://www.nexusmods.com/skyrimspecialedition/mods/85389): (Optional)(Root Builder) It improves performance for the OpenXR devices such as Meta Quest by skipping SteamVR(OpenVR) layer.
 Download the Main, SkyUI VR Fix.
-Use Root builder for the Main.
+Use Root builder for the Main only.
 A downside is that you cannot name your character in game because it does not have VR keyboard.
 You will have to edit its INI if you want to name your character.

 ## New Contents
 [Missives](https://www.nexusmods.com/skyrimspecialedition/mods/17576): Radiant quests in job boards.\